 A local favourite, Ponganes Coffee Roasters also provides beans to many other cafes and restaurants in town. © Alana Morgan / Lonely Planet

-Like to start your day a bit later?
-No problem.
-Ponganes Coffee Roasters (facebook.com/ponganesespressobar), off Moon Muang Road, opens at 10am for a cup of locally roasted brew.
-If you like that perfectly percolated espresso you just tried, you can buy a few bags to make your own at home.
+Another old city spot, Ponganes Coffee Roasters, serves consistently perfect cups itself while also supplying other cafes with beans.
+Because it focuses mainly on roasting and distributing, the small cafe is only open to the public Thursday to Monday from 10am to 4.30pm.
+If you like that perfectly percolated espresso you just tried, you can buy a few bags of freshly roasted beans to make your own at home.
 Not only do they have beans sourced from local Chiang Mai farmers, they also use select beans from all over the world to create extremely aromatic and tasty blends.
-Take a seat on the bench next to other patrons and enjoy spooning out the thick crema.

-After a morning of sightseeing, stop off at the Fern Forest Cafe to recharge.
-Set, as the name suggests, amongst ferns and other greenery, this busy, bossa-nova-playing cafe has an array of drinks and light meals, such as roti stuffed with spinach in a cream sauce.
+Chiang Mai’s cafes aren’t all third wave hipster havens.
+Back in the Old City, stop off at Fern Forest Cafe to recharge.
+Set, as the name suggests, amongst ferns and other greenery, this bossa-nova-playing cafe has an array of drinks, desserts and light meals, such as roti stuffed with spinach in a cream sauce.
 Their lattes and iced espressos are particularly good and make a perfect pick-me-up.